-The nature and format of the questions on the midterm and final will be like ones on slides, examples discussed in class, and the ones found in assigned evaluation activities.
-The answer key to selected chapter-end questions will be posted on avenue once a topic is discussed in the class.
+The nature and format of the questions on the midterm and final will be like the ones on slides, examples discussed in class, and the ones found in assigned evaluation activities.
+The answer key to selected chapter-end questions will be posted on the Avenue once a topic is discussed in the class.
 This answer key should provide enough sample questions for practice and should provide enough details to work on similar chapter-end questions.
-The info on the readings for the midterm and the final is provided at the end of this outlines and will also be posted on avenue before each of the exams.
-Final will be semicumulative and only selected topics will make to the readings list for the final.
+The info on the readings for the midterm and the final is provided at the end of this outline and will also be posted on avenue before each of the exams.
+Final will be semi-cumulative and only selected topics will make it to the readings list for the final.
 All other details will be posted on avenue well before each of the exams.
-Students will be allowed to bring a single, double-sided 8.5" x 11.5" sheet containing formulas and other handwritten notes in the midterm and the final exams.
-However, use of PC and any other digital devices will not be allowed during the midterm and final exam.
-Use of financial calculator is highly recommended.
+Students will be allowed to bring a single-page (8.5" x 11.5"), formula sheet during the midterm and final exams.
+However, the use of a PC and any other digital devices will not be allowed in any of the exams.
+The use of a financial calculator is highly recommended.